-‘Grace and intelligence . . . [her work] defines universal truths about what it means to be human’ BARACK OBAMA
+‘[Her work] defines universal truths about what it means to be human’ Barack Obama

 Marilynne Robinson, winner of the Pulitzer Prize and the American National Humanities Medal, returns to the world of Gilead with Jack, the final in one of the great works of contemporary American fiction.

 Jack tells the story of John Ames Boughton, the loved and grieved-over prodigal son of a Presbyterian minister in Gilead, Iowa, a drunkard and a ne’er-do-well.
 In segregated St. Louis sometime after World War II, Jack falls in love with Della Miles, an African-American high school teacher, also a preacher’s child, with a discriminating mind, a generous spirit and an independent will.
 Their fraught, beautiful story is one of Robinson’s greatest achievements.

 Jack Middleton likes to imagine himself a country squire.
 At weekends he retires to Laverings Estate with his wife, Catherine.
 He may be pompous, and they may seem ill-matched, but the couple are devoted to each other.